nivalkarDhiraj/PDx/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can install:

+### `npm install`

+Install all packages for application

 ### `npm start`